chevah/geck/content/defects-tech-debt.rst

 We split the defect into 3 categories:

-* `bugs with priority high or critical` - are defects which affect (or we thing that it might affect) the workflow of at least one customer
+* `bugs with priority high or critical` - are defects which affect (or we think that it might affect) the workflow of at least one customer
 * `bugs with priority low` -
   are defects for which we are not aware of any affected customer but which we would like the product to not behave in this way.